3-Day Beginner Glute Workout Plan

 What comes next after 8 weeks?

 If you are still progressing, keep going.
-There is no rule that says you must switch programs after 8 weeks.
-When progress genuinely slows, consider moving to a 4-day program that gives each muscle group more dedicated volume.
+When progress genuinely slows, consider moving to a 4-day split that gives your glutes more dedicated volume.
+Browse our intermediate programs for options with more frequency and loading.

 Can I train during my period?